kmonticolo/OpenBSD-owncloud-puppet/README.md

 # OpenBSD-owncloud-puppet
-Puppet manifest to unattended installation owncloud on OpenBSD
+Puppet boilerplate manifest to unattended installation owncloud on OpenBSD's httpd with chroot.

 First, you need to install module as root:
 ```